 To ratchet up the adventure factor, try your hand at dogsledding on a glacier!
-Operated alongside Seavey’s Ididaride Sled Dog Tours, this trip takes you over the majestic Chugach Mountains and onto the giant snowfield Punch Bowl Glacier.
+Operated alongside Seavey’s Ididaride Sled Dog Tours, this trip departs from Girdwood and takes you over the majestic Chugach Mountains and onto the giant snowfield Punch Bowl Glacier.
+If you're staying in Anchorage you can book a shuttle ride along with your excursion.

 Lift off for the helicopter ride to the glacier.
 And when the chopper lands, the sled dogs know exactly what that means—it’s time to run!